 Before you purchase or adopt your new puppy and bring it home, it is critical to know what dog ownership laws are in place in your state regarding puppies.

 Does my state require registration and vaccines?

-Dog owners need to follow all the registration and vaccine requirements by their state.
-This protects other dogs in the state and their owners.
+Dog owners need to follow all the registration and vaccine requirements in their state.
+This protects other dogs and dog owners in the state.

-Each state has different laws in regards to a dog’s health, vaccinations, registrations, and other rules.
+Each state has different laws in regard to a dog’s health, vaccinations, and registration.
 Make sure you are familiar with your state’s dog laws before you bring your puppy home.